 Next, I sewed a button in the middle (which keeps them together and adds a finished look).

-I then glued the flower to the strip of paper and it was done.
+Finally I glued the flower to the strip of paper and it was done.

 (You can re-used the jute canister and add different papers and designs for each holiday, accordingly)

 Now that I had completed all of my crafts I tried different arrangements on my table.
 I found two that were my favorite:

 There are so many fun elements to this table scape and I love that each craft can be re-used for every holiday.